Governance, productivity and economic development: A model with transfers, public investment, and corruption

 Precisely, we consider that corruption exists if a part of the resources disappears from the economy.
-This part of resources corresponds to the positive fraction $1- \sum_{i=1} \gamma_{i,0} - \gamma_{d,0}$ at date 0 and $1- \sum_{i=1} \gamma_{i,1}$ at date 1.
-We note that other papers add diverted ressources to household budget as a corruption consumption (\cite{dl02}) or corruption income (\cite{aacc16}).
+This part of the resources corresponds to the positive fraction $1- \sum_{i=1} \gamma_{i,0} - \gamma_{d,0}$ at date 0 and $1- \sum_{i=1} \gamma_{i,1}$ at date 1.
+We note that other papers add diverted resources to household budget as a corruption consumption (\cite{dl02}) or corruption income (\cite{aacc16}).

 It should be noticed that when there is no intervention, there is no corruption, and the government is not analyzed in this economy.
-Our modeling is similar to a recent empirical study showing that corruption may distort public spending structure (\cite{ma25}).
+Our modeling is similar to a recent empirical study, which shows that corruption may distort the public spending structure (\cite{ma25}).
 When analyzing the impact of corruption on the allocation of public expenditures across 45 sub-Saharan African countries, these authors show that corruption leads to a significant decrease in capital expenditures, diverting resources away from long-term investment projects.

-We impose the following assumptions on utility, production functions, and other constraints. \begin{assum} $w_{i,0}>0, \tau_{i,t}\in [0,1), \gamma_{i,t},\gamma_{d,t}\in [0,1]$ and $\sum_{i=1}^m\gamma_{i,t}+\gamma_{d,t}\leq 1$ for any $i$, for any $t$.
+We impose the following assumptions on utility, production functions, and other constraints. \begin{assum} $w_{i,0}>0, \tau_{i,t}\in [0,1), \gamma_{i,t},\gamma_{d,0}\in [0,1]$, $\gamma_{d,1} = 0$, and $\sum_{i=1}^m\gamma_{i,t}+\gamma_{d,t}\leq 1$ for any $i$, for any $t$.

-For any $i$, the utility function $u_i$ is twice continuously differentiable, strictly increasing, strictly concave and $u_i'(0)=\infty$ while the production function $F_i$ is continuously differentiable, strictly increasing, concave and $F_i(0)=0$. \end{assum}
+For any $i$, the utility function $u_i$ is twice continuously differentiable, strictly increasing, strictly concave and $u_i'(0)=\infty$ while the production function $F_i$ is continuously differentiable, concave, strictly increasing, and $F_i(0)=0$. \end{assum}